launchdarkly/node-server-sdk/README.md

 -----------------------

 1. Create a new feature flag on your [dashboard](https://app.launchdarkly.com)
-2. In your application code, use the feature's key to check wthether the flag is on for each user:
+2. In your application code, use the feature's key to check whether the flag is on for each user:

         ld_client.toggle("your.flag.key", {"key" : "user@test.com"}, false, function(show_feature) {
           if (show_feature) {